Country: Canada Region: Quebec

 Area use / Military Branches: Closed

-Historical: From the beginning the Bomarc Missile Program was controversial in Canada. it was unclear whether the missiles would be equipped with nuclear warheads.
-By 1960 it became known that the missiles were to have a nuclear payload and a debate ensued about whether Canada should accept nuclear weapons.
-The new liberal government proceeded to accept nuclear-armed Bomarcs, with the first being deployed in December 1963.
-Canadian operational Bomarc deployment involved formation of 2 specialized Surface/Air Missile squadrons.
+Historical: From the beginning the Bomarc Missile Program was controversial in Canada.
+By 1960 it became known that they would be nuclear armed and a debate ensued about whether Canada should accept them or not.
+The liberal government proceeded to accept nuclear-armed Bomarcs, with the first being deployed in December 1963.
+Canadian operational Bomarc deployment involved formation of 2 Surface/Air Missile squadrons and a total of 56 missiles.

-The first being ops was No. 446 SAM Squadron at RCAF Station North Bay, Ontario which also was the command and control center for both squadrons.
-With construction of the compound and facilities completed in 1961, the squadron received its Bomarcs in 1961, without nuclear warheads.
-The squadron became fully operational from 31 December 1963 as the nuclear warheads arrived, until disbanding on 31 March 1972.
+The first one was No. 446 SAM Squadron at RCAF Station North Bay, Ontario - the command and control center for both squadrons.
+The squadron received its Bomarcs in 1961, without warheads.
+The squadron became fully ops from December 1963 as the nuclear warheads arrived and stayed until disbanding in March 1972.

 All warheads were stored separately and under control of USAF 425th Munitions Maintenance Squadron Det 1.
 During operational service, the Bomarcs were always on stand-by on a 24-hour basis, but were never fired, although the squadron test-fired the missiles at Eglin AFB, Florida on annual winter retreats.

-No. 447 SAM Squadron operating out of RCAF Station La Macaza, Quebec activated 15 September 1962 but its warheads were not delivered until 1963.
-The squadron followed the same operational procedures as No. 446, its sister squadron.
-Through the years the operational capability of the Bomarc system no longer met modern requirements and the Department of Defence decided that the Bomarc missile defense was obsolete and ordered both squadrons to be deactivated in 1972.
-The bunkers and ancillary facilities remain at both former sites.
+No. 447 SAM Squadron operating out of RCAF Station La Macaza, Quebec activated September 1962 but its warheads were not delivered until 1963.
+The squadron followed the same procedures as No. 446, its sister squadron.
+Through the years the operational capability of the Bomarc system no longer met modern requirements and DoD decided the missile defense obsolete and ordered both squadrons to be deactivated in 1972.
+The bunkers and ancillary facilities remained at both former sites.

-This was the Bomarc area; later converted into a federal prison.
+The Bomarc area was later converted into a federal prison.

 447 patch http://upload.wikimedia.org/wikipedia/commons/2/2b/Rcaf_447_squadorn_BOMARC.png